ogaudefroy/yanrpp/README.md

 + A windows service wrapper like [NSSM] (https://nssm.cc/)

 ## Customize performance counters collected
-Out-of-the-box, this plugin collects various performance counters if you do want to monitor an SSAS instance.
-Two configuration files are available in config folder:
-+ `Counters.SSAS.2012.xml`: SQL Server Analysis Services 2012 Performance Counters
-+ `Counters.SSAS.2014.xml`: SQL Server Analysis Services 2014 Performance Counters

-The agent loads `config/counters.xml` file so you have to copy/rename the file matching your edition.
+The agent loads `config/counters.xml` file so you have to copy/rename/create your own counter file matching your needs.

-**Performance counters are unfortunately culture sensitive, the provided configuration files are for en-US version only.**

 As mentioned previously, it's a quick and dirty version and counters.xml is not currently validated with a XSD here is the way we parse it:
 + **Counters**: root node containing all metric groups